subabrain/PHP-GTK3-RPGET/README.md

 ####  Important - the PHP-GTK 3 Sourcecode has to be without the PHP Brackets!

-5. At Last choose a Key for encryotion . it has to be 16 Chars long
+5. At Last choose a Key for encryption - it has to be 16 Chars long

 Now Press "Encrypt Files!".